 Re-analyzing Dosimeters Can Help Prevent Equipment Downtime

-This can cause two potentially unnecessary issues:
+This can cause three potentially unnecessary issues:

 - Service delays.
 Such disruption can result in customer dissatisfaction because of test rescheduling, a reduction in business hours, and cause staffing issues because of schedule changes.